How to Find the Best Doctors

 Another valuable source for insight on a physician’s performance is the judgments of his or her peers.
 It is these judgments that patients depend upon when a physician makes a referral.

-To identify many of the primary care physicians and specialists rated highest by their peers, we regularly send surveys to all actively practicing physicians in the 53 largest metropolitan areas in the U.S. and ask them to tell us which one or two specialists in each of 38 different specialty fields they “would consider most desirable for care of a loved one.”
+To identify many of the primary care physicians and specialists rated highest by their peers, we regularly send surveys to all actively practicing physicians in the seven metro areas where we publish Consumers’ Checkbook magazine and ask them to tell us which one or two specialists in each of 38 different specialty fields they “would consider most desirable for care of a loved one.”
 In our Ratings Tables we indicate in the column “Top Rated by Other Doctors” the physicians who were mentioned by a sufficient number of other physicians in their area to meet our cutoff criteria.
 We also report the number of times the physician was mentioned by other physicians in our survey.
 Because of the nature of the survey, physicians in some specialties with large numbers of practitioners who could be mentioned, such as internal medicine, are unlikely to be mentioned more than a few times, while physicians in specialties with only a few practitioners—cardiac surgeons, for example—may get a large number of mentions.
 Accordingly, in some specialties we have listed doctors mentioned as few as three times; in other specialties, the cutoff was much higher.
 Click here for further discussion of our surveys of physicians.

 Ratings of Doctors for Surgical Outcomes

 Choosing the best surgeon can reduce your chances of death or complications.
 We are working to update our SurgeonRatings.org website, based on analyses of data on more than 5 million surgeries done by tens of thousands of surgeons.